top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/25_saviors.md

 Duckietown built to specifications.
 No special requirements like april-tags, traffic lights or similar needed.

 To demonstrate functionality, place obstacles (duckies S/M/L or cones) on driving lane.
+Best performance is achieved when obstacles are placed on the straights, not immediately after a curve.

 ## Duckiebot setup notes {#demo-saviors-duckiebot-setup}